SoiZig

 About Yoga

-Yoga is the control of the restlessness of the mind, and literally means to yoke (join, link), bind, or unite.
-It is a comprehensive, dynamic way of living and being in the world to support greater consciousness, well-being, and peace.
+Yoga is an ancient practice of personal development, and literally means to yoke (join, link), bind, or unite.
+It is a comprehensive, dynamic way of living and being in the world to control the restlessness of the mind and to support greater consciousness, well-being, and peace.
+It reflects and offers deep insight and wisdom in philosophy and practice.

-While having stood the test of time (being thousands of years old) and known as an ancient science, modern science, too, is recognizing yoga's tremendous effectiveness and value.
+While having stood the test of time (being thousands of years old) and known as an ancient science, yoga's tremendous effectiveness and value is now being recognized by modern science, too.

 “The aim of Yoga is to know the truth, which is one’s Self.
 This knowledge alone can help us to free ourselves from all turmoil and petty mindedness… By knowing your true nature, you will also know the truth in others.
 It is in that truth that we come together.”